dalten-collective/keep/README.md

 #### After successful (de)activation

 You will receive the same two objects as when initially subscribing, with the exception that if the wrapper was deactivated, you will not receive the object containing the current state.

-**IMPORTANT:** Broadcasting this information may seem redundant, since the `%keep` agent already broadcasts updates on agent (de)activation.
-However, due to the way Gall currently works, we can't *guarantee* that those are always correct.
-The user or a malicious app on the same ship can trick the `%keep` agent to believe that a wrapper has been de/activated when it hasn't.
-If there are any inconsistencies, treat the data from the wrapper as authorative.
-If possible, please also set the correct value by poking the `%keep` agent with `[%tell dap=dude live=?]` (or `{"tell": {"dap": "{<agent-name>}", "live": true/false}}`).

-(We *could* fix this, but 1) it doesn't seem like an important problem, 2) it would be unpleasantly bloated and 3) there have already been discussions on how Gall could be changed to solve this.)

 ## Scries